ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Features outside of the streamable subset

-As described in section [streamable subset](#streamable-subset), FLAC specifies a subset of its capabilities as the FLAC streamable subset.
+As described in (#streamable-subset), FLAC specifies a subset of its capabilities as the FLAC streamable subset.
 Certain decoders may choose to only decode FLAC files conforming to the limitations imposed by the streamable subset.
 Therefore, maximum compatibility with decoders is achieved when the limitations of the FLAC streamable subset are followed when creating FLAC files.

 ## Variable block size

 Because it is often difficult to find the optimal arrangement of block sizes for maximum compression, most encoders choose to create files with a fixed block size.
 Because of this, many decoder implementations receive minimal use when handling variable block size streams, and this can reveal bugs or reveal that implementations do not decode them at all.
-Furthermore, as explained in [section addition of blocking strategy bit](#addition-of-blocking-strategy-bit), there have been some changes to the way variable block size streams were encoded.
+Furthermore, as explained in (#addition-of-blocking-strategy-bit), there have been some changes to the way variable block size streams were encoded.
 Because of this, maximum compatibility with decoders is achieved when FLAC files are created using fixed block size streams.

 ## 5-bit Rice parameter {#rice-parameter-5-bit}

-As the addition of the 5-bit Rice parameter, as described in [section addition of 5-bit Rice parameters](#addition-of-5-bit-rice-parameters), occurred quite a few years after the FLAC format was first introduced, some early decoders might not be able to decode files containing such Rice parameters.
+As the addition of the 5-bit Rice parameter, as described in (#addition-of-5-bit-rice-parameters), occurred quite a few years after the FLAC format was first introduced, some early decoders might not be able to decode files containing such Rice parameters.
 The introduction of this was specifically aimed at improving compression of 24-bit PCM audio, and compression of 16-bit PCM audio only rarely benefits from using 5-bit Rice parameters.
 Therefore, maximum compatibility with decoders is achieved when FLAC files containing audio with a bit depth of 16 bits or lower are created without any use of 5-bit Rice parameters.

 ## Rice escape code